adenooy2/Screening-TPP-Analysis/README.md

--High-specificty test in a One-screen alorithm: oneTestHighSpec.R <br/> -High-sensitivity test in a Two-screen alorithm: twoTestHighSens.R <br/> -High-specificty test in a Two-screen alorithm: twoTestHighSpec.R <br/> -Analsis with both sensitivyt and specificty are allowed to vary:  unconstrainedAnalysis.R <br/>
+-High-specificty test in a One-screen alorithm: oneTestHighSpec.R <br/> -High-sensitivity test in a Two-screen alorithm: twoTestHighSens.R <br/> -High-specificty test in a Two-screen alorithm: twoTestHighSpec.R <br/> -Analysis when both sensitivity and specificty are allowed to vary:  unconstrainedAnalysis.R <br/>